Cosmology with Persistent Homology: a Fisher Forecast: From Dark Matter Halos to Persistence Diagrams

 \subsection{Topology of simplicial complexes}

 Topology investigates the set of properties of a mathematical space that are preserved under continuous deformations.
-To define a topological space for data represented as a \emph{point cloud}, i.e., a set of discrete points, we seek a way of linking the points, embedding the data within a \emph{simplicial complex}.
+To define a topological space for data represented as a point cloud, i.e., a set of discrete points, we seek a way of linking the points, embedding the data within a simplicial complex.
 A simplicial complex is an assembly of $n$-simplices which, in our $3$-dimensional context, includes vertices ($n=0$), edges ($n=1$), triangles ($n=2$), and tetrahedra ($n=3$).
-For instance, given four points where point A and point C are connected by a line segment, and point B and D are disconnected, the simplicial complex is the set including four vertices (A, B, C and D) and one edge, AC.
+For instance, consider four points where point A and point C are connected by a line segment, and point B and D are disconnected.
+We may define a simplicial complex as the set that includes all the simplices, i.e., the four vertices (A, B, C and D) and the one edge, AC.
+Subsets of this set are also simplicial (sub)complexes, e.g., the subset that contains only the four vertices.
 These sets are built to be closed under the intersection of simplices and under taking faces (e.g., if an edge is present, the two vertices making up its boundary are also present).